Home / Lebanese Recipes / Beef Shawarma with Cucumber Yogurt Sauce

 Ingredients

-- Beef sirloin: A sirlion steak is a cut of beef that isn’t very fatty, but has enough marbling to still add great flavor.
+• Beef sirloin: A sirloin steak is a cut of beef that isn’t very fatty, but has enough marbling to still add great flavor.
+You could also use skirt steak or flank steak!

 How to Make Beef Shawarma with Cucumber Yogurt Sauce